gbv/wdmapper/docs/installation.rst

     $ pip install wdmapper              # either install global
     $ pip install wdmapper --user       # or install to ~/.local

+Add option `--user` to install as normal user to `~/.local` and option `--upgrade` to update an already installed version.

 The latest developer version can be retrieved from the git repository:

 .. code:: shell